dart-archive/rpc/README.md

   shelf_io.serve(apiRouter.handler, '0.0.0.0', 9090);
 }

-/// A shelf handler for '/api' API requests .
+/// A shelf handler for '/api' API requests.
+/// If the request path ends with '/rest' the Discovery Document for
+/// the API is returned.
+E.g. to get the Discovery Document for `myApi` with
+/// version `v1` and with the application API prefix of `/api` the path would
+/// be `<server ip:port>/api/myApi/v1/rest`.
 Future<shelf.Response> _apiHandler(shelf.Request request) async {
   if (request.url.path.endsWith('/rest')) {
     // Return the discovery doc for the given API.